MeloCommunity/android/README.md

 ## Overview
 ### Description
-An app that builds on the basic spotify to add comment functionality to songs.
-Users can login and post comments on songs, read and reply to comments of other users.
-It gives people a way to interact and connect over songs.
+Combining Spotify, Instagram, and Reddit, MeloCommunity is a platform for music lovers.
+Users log in with thier Spotify accounts and they can control the music through the app, read and post comments on their top played songs, and search for new songs and see what people think of them.
+MeloCommunity provides people a way to interact and connect through music.

 ### App Evaluation
 - **Category**: Music, Entertainment, Forums, Social Networking